manymoments/manymoments.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 *Proof of Validity:* This follows from the Validity property of Gradecast and the fact that, in each phase, the grade will be 2, meaning that the king's value will be ignored.

 *Proof of Agreement:* Consider the first phase with an honest king.
-From the Knowledge of Agreement property, all honest parties will either switch to the king's value, or already have that value with grade 2.
+If any honest party has a value with grade 2, then from the Knowledge of Agreement property, this is the king's value and the value of any honest with grade 2, so all honest parties will either switch to the king's value, or already have that value with grade 2.
+Otherwise, all honest have grade $< 2$, so they will switch to the king's value.
+In either case at the end of this phase all honest have the same value and similar to Validity, will keep this value to the end and ignore all later kings.

 This concludes the proof for the Phase-King protocol.
 In the next post, we will show how to use it recursively to reduce the bit complexity to the optimal $O(n^2)$.